 That is exactly what happens if you wear a plastic pocket-poncho or similar.
 It'll keep you dry from rain, but you'll quickly get sweaty, and your base layer will become damp.
 This starts off as just being uncomfortable, but if you're somewhere remote, it can also become dangerous.

 When the water vapour from perspiration cannot get out, the wearer cannot cool down, which creates a vicious cycle of increased perspiration.
 That leads to overheating (hyperthermia) and dehydration.
 Wet layers also tend to lose their insulating properties, so, if an active person stops moving and stops generating heat, they can get cold very quickly, leading to hypothermia.

 Finally, Gore-Tex is durable, which is another point of difference from a plastic poncho.
 It can be worked and shaped into different garments, and is even used for medical applications.

 Gore-Tex is made from PTFE, which is better known by its trademark name: Teflon.
 When PTFE is stretched very quickly, it creates a microporous structure that is 70% air.
 The pores in this membrane are around 20,000 times smaller than a water droplet, so liquid water cannot pass through them.
 But the pores are 700 times larger than a water molecule, so water vapour can get out.

 The Gore-Tex membrane is bonded to an anti-abrasion outer layer to protect it.
 This outer layer then has a Durable Water Repellent (DWR) applied to it.
 The DWR stops the outer layer becoming saturated with water, which would prevent water-vapour getting out, reducing the breathability and causing damp patches on the inside of the fabric.

 Gore-Tex now has several sub-ranges, including Gore-Tex Pro and Gore-Tex Infinium.
-Check out this article to learn more about the different Gore-Tex fabrics.
+Here's a look at the differences between Gore-Tex vs Gore-Tex Pro.